tfausak/haskell-package-checklist/README.markdown

 Usually functions are added to solve a specific problem.
 Show that problem in the documentation as an example.

-## Test with Tasty using Hspec
+## Test with Hspec

-Tasty provides a framework for running different kinds of tests with the same command line interface.
-It handles randomizing the test order, selecting which tests to run, and displaying their output.
-Hspec provides a library for writing human-readable tests.
+[Hspec](https://hspec.github.io) is a library for writing human-readable tests.
-Use other testing libraries like QuickCheck when they make sense.
+It is inspired by Ruby's RSpec.
+It integrates with QuickCheck and SmallCheck for writing property-based tests.

 ## Run tests on Travis CI

-Travis CI is free for open source projects and integrates with GitHub.
+[Travis CI](https://travis-ci.org) is free for open source projects and integrates with GitHub.
 Every time you push a commit to GitHub, Travis CI will run your test suite.
 This makes it easy to keep your package buildable.
 By default Travis CI runs on Linux, but you can also run on macOS.
-If you want to run your test suite on Windows, consider using AppVeyor.
+If you want to run your test suite on Windows, consider using [AppVeyor](https://www.appveyor.com).

 ## Keep executables small